 Everything got more complicated.
 A large array of measurements, in particular in the research project on the North Atlantic JONSWAP (Joint North Sea Wave Project), was assembled.
 At the place of the first generation's wave prediction models came the second-generation model using the energy spectrum.
 In the early 1980s, there were wave models of the third-generation (3G).
 Actually, we hadn't reached the fourth-generation models yet.
 The most commonly used model is the third generation WAM model (Hasselmann, S., et al., WAMDI Group, The WAM model ‐ A third-generation ocean wave prediction model, J. Phys.
 Oceanogr., 18, 1775–1810, 1988.)

 Of course, there are still shortcomings.
 For example, these models can not predict the waves in rapidly changing wind situations, but still, 3G models provide a good result.

 In the pre-computer era, you could use a model built on the nomogram for wave heights forecasting in relatively simple situations, such as pre-assessment or small projects given, for example, in Shore Protection Manual.

 There are 3 situations possible when the simplified prediction will give quite an exact estimation.

 - The wind is blowing in a constant direction over some distance and not limited by time (enough time) - then the growth of the wave is determined and limited by the length of acceleration (fetch-limited).

-Empirically, we obtained the following dependence for the case when wave growth is limited by the length of the acceleration.
+Empirically, we obtained the following dependence when the length of the acceleration limits wave growth.

-The time waves require under the wind influence at the velocity on the distance to achieve the maximum possible for a given distance heights.
+The time waves require under the wind influence at the velocity on the distance to achieve the maximum possible for a given distance height.